Eurydia/practice-clean-programming-language/src/pages/index.md

 **Constructions**

-There are two methods to construct a $\text{real}$ literal:
+There are two methods to construct a $\text{Real}$ literal:

-- using decimal notation
+- using decimal notation, and

 	```
 	// Language: Clean